 In this session we will hear three different voices of labor in the food industry and how they make it work: a food business owner trying to make the number work for her employees and herself, a restaurant worker who makes their life in service, and a city official focused on workforce development in the face of our new service economy.

-In 2017 San Francisco passed New York in the number of Michelin starred restaurants that call this city home.
-But long before the stars, San Francisco has been known as a bastion of food thanks of the variety of foods on offer, and the shapes and spaces that delicious food is served up.
+In 2017 San Francisco passed New York in the number of Michelin starred restaurants that call this city home, and retains the crown of most number of restaurants per capita (37.3).
+But long before the stars, San Francisco was known as a bastion of food thanks to the variety of foods on offer, and the shapes and spaces that delicious food is served up.
 Not to mention the diversity of owners and chefs making that food.
 In this sessions we'll hear stories from the food business owners not often covered that make the Bay Area a true food destination.